Celonis-Garage/Process-Simulation-Unseen-Variant/README.md

 ## License

-This project is available under the MIT License.
-See the LICENSE file for details.
+This project is available under the initiative of Celonis Garage Innovation Division in Celonis India Pvt Ltd.

 ## Acknowledgments